Credit Requirements for Senior Status

 Summer School Eligibility

-A student who has failed a course in Math, English, Science, Social Studies, Health, or Physical Education but attained a year-long average of at least 50% in the course is eligible to make up the credit during a five-week long summer school program held at Wilson High School at the student’s expense.
-Students attaining this required average will have a grade of 60% and summer school designated and recorded on their transcripts.
+A student who has failed a course in Math, English, Science, Social Studies, Health, or Physical Education but attained a year-long average of at least 50% in the course is eligible to make up the credit during a five-week long summer school program held at Wilson High School or through Wilson Virtual Academy at the student’s expense.
+Students attaining this required average will have a grade of 60%, and summer school designated and recorded on their transcripts.